chebbi603/FlutterUIParser/docs/flutter-navigation_auth_enforcement.md

 ## Testing
 - Run `flutter test` to verify analytics tagging and navigation wrappers.
 - Test results are logged in `docs/flutter-test-results.md`.
+## Bottom Navigation Visibility

+- Bottom navigation is hidden when not authenticated.
+- Contract flag `pagesUI.bottomNavigation.authRequired` controls gating; if omitted, the app defaults to requiring authentication.
+- After logout, the app rebuilds using the canonical contract and hides the bottom navigation until the user logs in again.